-The unit meets at least one of the following criteria (you can find this information in the equipment manual, website or in the manufacturer's specifications placed on the packaging) 1 ☐ It is designated as HEPA It has a clean air delivery rate (CADR) $\hfill \square$ The manufacturer indicates that the unit will remove most particles smaller than 1 $\mu m.$ ٦ Avoid selecting units that contain additional processes such as UV or bipolar ionization Do not use intentionally ozone generating units in occupied spaces.
-Estimating the Air Exchange Rate There are practical and easy ways and tools to estimate if a portable purifier is suitable for a doom.
-The criteria that should be used is the amount of air exchanges per hour (ACH), that is, now many times the purifier can filter all the air in a room in a period of one hour.
-Ideally the ACH should be greater than 4.5. o calculate ACH the following information is needed: The area of the room in square feet.
-This can be obtained directly from the site's blueprints, or by measuring the length and width of the room with a tape measure and then multiply to get the total area.
-The height of the room, that is, the distance from floor to ceiling.
+The unit meets at least one of the following criteria (you can find this information in the equipment manual, website or in the manufacturer's specifications placed on the packaging)

+It is designated as HEPA

+It has a clean air delivery rate (CADR)

+- The manufacturer indicates that the unit will remove most particles smaller than 1 μm. - Avoid selecting units that contain additional processes such as UV or bipolar ionization.

+Do not use intentionally ozone generating units in occupied spaces.

+Estimating the Air Exchange Rate

+There are practical and easy ways and tools to estimate if a portable purifier is suitable for a room.
+The criteria that should be used is the amount of air exchanges per hour (ACH), that is, how many times the purifier can filter all the air in a room in a period of one hour.
+Ideally the ACH should be greater than 4.5.

+To calculate ACH the following information is needed:

+- The area of the room in square feet.
+This can be obtained directly from the site's blueprints, or by measuring the length and width of the room with a tape measure and then multiply to get the total area. - The height of the room, that is, the distance from floor to ceiling.
 This can be obtained directly from the site's blueprints, or by measuring it with a tape measure.

 Volume of clean air emitted by the purifier per minute.
 This information is usually identified as CADR and can be found in the manufacturer's specifications or in the equipment manual.

+This resource was created in partnership with the Migrant Clinicians Network.

 The ACH can be obtain with the following formula: